sebtn/authImproved/README.md

-### Redux, React and Karma boiler plate
+### Redux, React auth
 -----
-+ Uses webpack and express to serve devEnv
++ Uses webpack and express as devEnv
-+ Node js and react for UI designing
++ Uses Node and react
++ For UI design projects
 + Bootstrapped for components styling
-+ Redux boiler plate
 + Karma installed and optimized for fast unit testing

 `` Author = () => { Sebtn } ``